 For perfectionists, achieving and doing well become the way of life.
 Every interaction, project, and conversation becomes a performance that they could possibly fail at, and so they are obsessed with “getting it all right.”
 Perfectionists want to avoid all mistakes, meet all expectations, and execute everything perfectly.

 In my coaching work, I find that perfectionism is mostly driven by a core story that we are not okay as we are.
 This can come in many different flavors (I’m not enough, I’m not good enough, I’m not worthy, etc.), but underlying all of them is a belief that something is inherently wrong with us.
+You may even feel like an imposter, or that you don't deserve all of your accomplishments.

 This core belief is something that we usually pick up in our earlier years when we were growing up and learning about the world.
 Perfectionism can be caused by something as serious as mental or physical abuse, or simply formed over time as a result of feeling like you didn’t fit into your family or community.